Optical Diopter Strength Explained

-The optical power of a lens with a focal length of 1 meter (about 39 inches) is said to be 1 diopter.
-Since diopter strength is based on the reciprocal of the focal length, a 2 diopter lens is not 2 meters but 1/2 meter, a 3 diopter lens is 1/3 meter and so forth.
-This is important because magnification increases as the focal length gets shorter, which is why a prescription for a higher diopter correction means you need more magnification.
+Diopter strength refers to the optical power of a lens.
+It's commonly applied to reader-strength eyeglasses or bifocals, as well as telescopes & other magnifying lenses.
+Lenses with a focal length – defined as the distance between the center of a lens and the point at which objects are brought into clear focus – of 1 meter (about 39 inches) have a diopter strength of 1.
+Since diopter strength is based on the inverse of the focal length, a 2 diopter lens is not 2 meters but 1/2 meter, a 3 diopter lens is 1/3 meter and so forth.
+This is important because magnification increases as the lens focal length gets shorter, which is why wearing higher diopter strength lenses allows for sharper, clearer images closer to your eyes.

-The optical power of the human eye is about 40 diopters.
-The eye of a normal young person can adjust an additional 20 diopters.
-By age 25 this focus flexibility is usually reduced to about 10 diopters and by age 50 to a mere 1 diopter.
-It's this diminishing capacity for adjustment, called presbyopia, that warrants reading glasses.
+The optical power of a healthy human eye is about 40 diopters, meaning the ability to focus on an object or image 1/40 of a meter from the eye.
+The eye of a typical young person can adjust an additional 20 diopters.
+By age 25 this focusing flexibility is usually reduced to about 10 diopters.
+Due to natural weakening of eye muscles that focus your vision and hardening of the eye lens, by age 45 the human eye is typically a mere 1 diopter.
+It's this diminishing capacity for the eye to properly focus its lens – called presbyopia – that results in blurred up-close vision and warrants corrective glasses.

-The easiest way to find out the diopter strength you need is to visit a drug store, department store or other retail outlet that sells cheap reading glasses, and try on a few different strengths.
-If you have no idea where to start, consider using this average age formula: If you are under 40 years old, you probably should start with a +1.25 strength.
+The easiest way to find your diopter strength is to visit a drug store, grocery store or other retail outlet that sells reading glasses, and try on a few different strengths.
+If you have no idea where to start, try this average age formula: If you are under 40 years old, you probably should start with a +1.25 strength.
 Between ages 40 and 45, you probably need +1.75.
 At ages 45 to 50, you probably need +2.00.
 After age 50, you probably need +2.25.

-While this is based on averages, and you should try to find the precise lens that helps you, the nice thing about buying FOCUSERS is that if you make a mistake, you can quickly and at no risk to you, rectify it under our RETURN POLICY and NO EXTRA COST EXCHANGE POLICY.
+While this is based on averages, and you should try to find the precise lens that helps you, the nice thing about buying Focusers is that if you make a mistake, you can quickly and at no risk to you, return it under our Return Policy and No Extra Cost Exchange Policy.